enklu/enklu.github.io/docs/API/Touch.md

 });
 ```

-Another example of using touch
+Another example of using touch:

 ```javascript
 const touch = require('touch');